Knowing When To Quit

 • Why Quitting For The Long Term Matters Most - Quitting for the long term is a better idea because it frees you up to focus on something more beneficial to your long term interests.

-• The Are Very Large Business Benefits In Pushing Through Tough Times - In business significant and large benefits accrue to the tiny minority of people who are able to push on through the tough times just a bit longer than most people
+• There Are Very Large Business Benefits In Pushing Through Tough Times - In business significant and large benefits accrue to the tiny minority of people who are able to push on through the tough times just a bit longer than most people

 • Your Response To Tough Times Determines Your Ultimate Success - The achievement of most worthwhile things in life is controlled by how you handle the tough times.